Stetson

 3rd Squadron, 17thCav

-In Vietnam yesterday....back in Afghanistan today...
+In Vietnam yesterday....back from Afghanistan today...

 Flying Slick.Gif